TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

 # PDF export with JxBrowser

-This project demonstrates how to render and export the table data to PDF on the server side using JxBrowser.
+This project demonstrates how to perform programmatic PDF export of HTML/CSS/JS content with the help of JxBrowser.

 ### Summary

-This app demonstrates how to print HTML/CSS/JS content in PDF format using JxBrowser.
-By following the approach shown in this example, the user will be able to:

-1. Print arbitrary webpage content to PDF programmatically.
-This app chooses table data as an example.
-2. Inspect and tweak the content via UI controls before submitting it for printing.
-3. Robustly and efficiently generate large PDF files (300+ pages) if necessary.
+The need to perform an automated PDF export of some content arises in various scenarios.
+A desktop app may have to generate a PDF report based on the user input.
+Or, a web server may have to print a document to PDF on schedule without user interaction.
+Or, a scientific application may have to export a large dataset to PDF for further processing.

+With the help of JxBrowser, it's possible to build a robust and universal solution for these and other scenarios.
+The showcased app is a web server that prints a real dataset visualized as an HTML/CSS table to PDF upon request.
+It uses JxBrowser's ability to render arbitrary web content and export it to PDF programmatically, without the need for UI interaction.
+Once built, such a solution can be hosted on a dedicated server or a Cloud VM, generating PDFs on demand when supplied with the specifics of the HTML/CSS/JS content to render.
+The triggering mechanism for the PDF creation would be a programmatic call from another app, such as a cron job or a REST API request.

+Using JxBrowser to solve this task offers several benefits:

+1. A fully automated PDF export solution that requires neither human actions nor an open UI to generate PDFs and share them via communication channels of choice.
+2. The ability to render any web content to PDF, including complex HTML/CSS/JS structures like tables, charts, and forms.
+This includes large entities that span hundreds of pages when printed.
+3. Reusing the same HTML/CSS/JS code for the PDF generation and on the web client if necessary.
-This example highlights the usage of the JxBrowser Kotlin API, with identical functionality being also offered by the JxBrowser Java API.
-The printing mechanism employed in this app will work on a web server, a desktop app, a console app, and in any other environment where JxBrowser is available.
+4. The PDF printing mechanism that would work identically on a web server, a desktop app, a console app, and in any other environment where JxBrowser is available.
+5. The ability to switch between Java and Kotlin APIs of JxBrowser, which are interchangeable and offer the same functionality, depending on the project's language of choice.

 ### Description